rkgupta29/infra-backend/SWAGGER_GUIDE.md

 6. Copy the `access_token` from the response

 ### Step 2: Authorize
-1. Click the "Authorize" button at the top of the page
+1. Click the "Authorize" button at the top of the page (the lock icon)
-2. Paste your JWT token in the "Value" field
+2. You'll see a dialog titled "Available authorizations"
+3. In the input field under "Value", enter your token with the format: `Bearer your_token_here`
+   - Example: `Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...`
+   - Make sure to include the word "Bearer" followed by a space before your token
-3. Click "Authorize"
+4. Click "Authorize"
-4. Click "Close"
+5. Click "Close"

 ### Step 3: Test Endpoints
 Now you can test any endpoint.
 The JWT token will be automatically included in the Authorization header.